m5stack/M5Unit-DISTANCE/README.md

 UNIT SONIC I2C is an I2C interface ultrasonic distance sensor.
 This allows for easy I2C integration and multi-sensor operation using a single BUS, to save I/O resources.
 The module features an RCWL-9620 ultrasonic distance measurement chip with a 16mm probe, which the ranging accuracy can reach 2cm-450cm(accuracy up to ±2%).
 It is ideal to apply in robotics obstacle avoidance, fluid level detection, and other applications that require you to perform measurements.

+### SKU:U098-B2

+Unit Ultrasonic-IO is a GPIO interface ultrasonic distance measurement sensor.
+The hardware uses the RCWL-9620 ultrasonic distance measurement single-chip combined with a 16 mm probe, capable of achieving precise distance measurement within the range of 2 cm-450 cm (accuracy up to ±2%).
+After the controller sends a trigger signal, the sensor outputs a pulse duration corresponding to the sound wave reflection time, and the distance can be calculated from this data.
+The IO control method gives this sensor an extremely fast response speed, making it very suitable for applications such as robot obstacle avoidance and liquid level detection.

 ## Future Plans
 - Unit Ultrasonic(SKU:U098) will support soon.
 - Unit Ultrasonic-IO(SKU:U098-B2) will support soon.